Shell to write down assets again, taking cuts to more than US$22 billion

 Production was impacted by the closure of platforms in the Gulf of Mexico due to hurricanes as well as mild weather in Northern Europe.

-LNG liquefaction volumes are expected to be between 8 and 8.6 million tonnes.
+LNG liquefaction volumes are expected to be between 8 million tonnes and 8.6 million tonnes.

 Record profits from its marketing business, which includes over 45,000 petrol stations, strongly boosted Shell's third-quarter results.
 The company said, however, that its fourth-quarter marketing results were expected to be "significantly lower" than the previous quarter.